SAP-samples/btp-terraform-samples/released/import/README.md

 We will now walk through this process in detail in the following sections.

+> [!NOTE]
+> The following description covers the *manual* process of an import using [import blocks](https://developer.hashicorp.com/terraform/language/import).
+Terraform as well as OpenTofu offer an [experimental feature](https://developer.hashicorp.com/terraform/language/import/generating-configuration) to generate the resource configuration.
+While this removes the burden of manually crafting the configuration code, manual rework is required to introduce dependencies between resources as well as making the code more reusable via variables or local values.

 ## Prerequisites

 To have resources that need to be imported we first need to create a subaccount and a service entitlement on SAP BTP using the SAP BTP Cockpit.